 Xeljanz Side Effects

-The most common side effects of Xeljanz include upper respiratory tract infection, cold-like symptoms, diarrhea and headache.
-The arthritis and colitis medication can also cause more severe problems such as serious infections and cancer.
-In July 2019, the U.S. Food and Drug Administration approved a black box warning about an increased risk of blood clots and death with the 10 mg twice daily dose.
+The most common side effects of Xeljanz include upper respiratory tract infection, cold-like symptoms, diarrhea, rash, herpes zoster infection (shingles) and headache.
+The arthritis and ulcerative colitis medication can also cause more severe problems such as serious infections, cancer, blood clots, and death.
+In July 2019, the U.S. Food and Drug Administration added a black box warning about an increased risk of blood clots and death with Xeljanz 10 mg twice daily dose.

 Xeljanz and Xeljanz XR are Janus kinase (JAK) inhibitors that treat rheumatoid arthritis, psoriatic arthritis and ulcerative colitis by regulating the activity of the immune system.
 Tofacitinib is the active ingredient in the drug.

 Most of the drug’s common side effects are minor and range from headaches to cold-like symptoms.
-But the drug also carries a black box warning for serious infections and malignancies such as lymphoma.
+But the drug also carries several black box warnings for serious infections, blood clots, increased risk of death and malignancies such as lymphoma.

 Between 2013 and 2018, the FDA Adverse Events Reporting System (FAERS) received 42,528 reports of adverse reactions for the two drugs.
 Of these, 14,679 were serious and 983 involved deaths.